 The Year 10 and Year 11 curriculum currently consists of English Language, English Literature, Mathematics, Statutory Religious Education, Science and Physical Education.
 Further choices are also made from option 'blocks'.

-For more specific curriculum information for each subject, please visit our Subject page.
+For more specific curriculum information for each subject, please click on the appropriate subject link, below.

 YEAR 10/11 OPTIONS PROCEDURES: